haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 **On-device Training**

-The last step is to connect the user devices with the orchestrator to begin the Training process.
-Hop into the `next section <./Tutorial-Part-5-local_training.md>`__ for details.
+The last step will be to connect the user devices to the orchestrator, so that the Training process can begin.Hop into the `next section <./Tutorial-Part-5-local_training.md>`__ for details.